hshiraiwa/ts-framework/README.md

 ## Documentation

+Start by our [Usage Guide](./GUIDE.md), to create your first project and components.

-Checkout the rendered TS Docs in the official page: [https://nxtep-io.github.io/ts-framework/](https://nxtep-io.github.io/ts-framework/)
+For the full reference, refer to the rendered TypeDocs: [https://nxtep-io.github.io/ts-framework/](https://nxtep-io.github.io/ts-framework/)

 To generate the Typedoc reference of the available modules directly from source, run the following command: